 Our articles of incorporation require that we indemnify our officers, directors, employees, and agents to the full extent permitted by the laws of the State of Nevada.
 Our bylaws include an indemnification provision under which we have the power to indemnify our directors and officers against all costs, charges and expenses actually and reasonably incurred, including an amount paid to settle an action or satisfy a judgment to which a director or officer is made a party by reason of being or having been a director or officer of the company.
 In addition, we have entered into an indemnification agreement with each of our officers and directors pursuant to which they will be indemnified by us, subject to certain limitations, for any liabilities incurred by them in connection with their role as officers or directors of the company.
-We also agreed to indemnify certain of our 5% stockholders and their affiliates under the SPA for breaches of the agreement and other transaction-related claims.
+We also agreed to indemnify certain of our 5% stockholders and their affiliates under the stock purchase agreement related to our October 2020 Offering and our March 2020 Offering for breaches of the agreement and other transaction-related claims.